Gusinsky/Boundary-Demo-MG/readme.md

 # Boundary Demo

+## Additions from MG
+Added multi-hop workers in Azure.

 ## Demo Environment
 This terraform code builds an HCP Boundary enviroment that inclues connectivity to HCP Vault for credential brokering and injection, Okta integration for OIDC authentication and managed groups, and a number of AWS resources that are used as workers and Boundary targets.